 We are part of the Groningen Bioinformatics Centre (GBiC) at the University of Groningen (RUG).
 The GBiC is a member of Groningen Biomolecular and Biotechnology Institute (GBB) which functions within the Faculty of Mathematics and Natural Sciences (FMNS).
 We are housed in the new Centre for Life Sciences at the Zernike complex.
 You can find us here!
-Current lab members come from a diversity of fields such as quantitative genetics, mathematics, physics, computer science, engineering and bioinformatics.
+Current and former lab members have come from a diversity of fields such as quantitative genetics, mathematics, physics, computer science, engineering and bioinformatics.
 If you have one of these or a related background you may want to work with us!

 Cortijo S, Wardenaar R, Colomé-Tatché M, Gilly A, Etcheverry M, Labadie K, Caillieux E, Hospital F, Aury J-M, Wincker P, Roudier F, Jansen RC, Colot V*, Johannes F*

 Colomé-Tatché M, Cortijo S, Wardenaar R, Morgado L, Lahouze B, Sarazin A, Etcheverry M, Martin A, Feng S, Duvernois-Berthet E, Labadie K, Wincker P, Jacobsen SE, Jansen RC, Colot V*, Johannes F* (2012).

 Features of the Arabidopsis recombination landscape resulting from the combined loss of sequence variation and DNA methylation.